BCC Communication Pathway

 PrayFor the year ahead.
 For specific people by name.
 For the cities.

-CommissionSend everyone home with one name: one person to pray for and personally pursue in the next season.
+CommissionSend everyone home with one name to pray for and personally pursue.

 Quarterly Cadence